gnirmal1/cs-f363-tetris/README.md

 Section1
-title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board theme = "hecker" # sets the theme(background colour, foreground colour, font) Choose from the list of theme's provided in themes.py bg = "black" # if theme is set to custom colour specified for bg is used as background colour fg = "blue" # if theme is set to custom colour specified for fg is used as foreground colour width = 10 # Sets the width of the game board
+title = "My Custom Tetris" # Sets the title of the game window height = 15 # Sets the height of the game board theme = "hecker" # sets the theme(background colour, foreground colour, font) Choose from the list of theme's provided in themes.py or choose to set a custom theme and specify bg and fg bg = "black" # if theme is set to custom colour specified for bg is used as background colour fg = "blue" # if theme is set to custom colour specified for fg is used as foreground colour width = 10 # Sets the width of the game board